Which gate should you use?

 Kew Gardens Station (District Line — Richmond branch and London Overground) is the closest London Underground station, and is in zone 3.

 Kew Gardens Station is 400 metres from the Victoria Gate entrance to the Gardens.
-Exit the station past the parade of shops, cross Sandycombe Road at the zebra crossing and walk down Lichfield Road (opposite) to reach Victoria Gate.

-The London Overground service from Stratford stops at Kew Gardens Station.
+The London Overground service from Stratford stops at Kew Gardens station.

 Richmond station is served by National Rail and there is a lift to street level and level access to the pavement from the station concourse.
-The bus stop for the local bus route which travels in the direction of Kew Gardens (65, in the direction of Ealing Broadway) is on the opposite side of the street from the station.
+The bus stop for the local bus route which travels in the direction of Kew Gardens (65, in the direction of Ealing Broadway) is on the opposite side of the street from Richmond station.
 The bus stops near two of the gates to the Gardens: Lion Gate and Victoria Gate.

-Route 65 between Ealing Broadway and Kingston, via Richmond town centre, stops close to Lion Gate and Victoria Gate.
-Route 391 between Fulham and Richmond stops near Kew Gardens station.
+Route 65, between Ealing Broadway and Kingston via Richmond town centre, stops close to Lion Gate and Victoria Gate.
+Route 391, between Fulham and Richmond, stops near Kew Gardens station.
 Routes 237 and 267 stop at Kew Bridge station.

 By car or coach

 Kew Gardens' postal address is Kew, Richmond, Surrey, TW9 3AB.
 The Gardens are well signposted from all the major local roads.
-The South Circular (A205) passes the north-east corner of Kew Gardens and Kew Road (A307) forms the eastern border.
+The South Circular (A205) passes the north-east corner of Kew Gardens, and Kew Road (A307) forms the eastern border.